 - You can also re-purpose the content as a video.
 If you don’t have the skills, look for an inexpensive service on Fiverr.com.

-- Endeavour to generate earned media.
+- Generate earned media.
 These are attributions you earn by people sharing, commenting, liking or linking to your content on social media channels.

 - Finally, consider paid media which is paid advertising.
-For example, you can boost a particular post on Facebook, advertise on Twitter or LinkedIn, or any other advertising platform.
+You can boost a post on Facebook, advertise on Twitter or LinkedIn, or any other advertising platform.